 While it can be quite liberating to figure out which foods are problematic for you, and eliminating them can make you feel so much better than you have in years, you may find yourself asking, “How can I continue to eat this way, especially when the foods I am so sensitive to are so prevalent in our modern diets?”

-While it can be quite challenging to adapt your whole way of eating, I have found many tips and tricks to modifying my diet for Hashimoto’s that make me feel great, and make the sacrifices feel easy and doable.
+While it can be quite challenging to adapt one’s whole way of eating, I have found many tips and tricks to modifying my diet for Hashimoto’s that make me feel great, and make the sacrifices feel easy and doable.

 Cook Your Meals at Home

-When you’re avoiding certain foods, particularly foods like wheat and dairy that are so prevalent in our culture, the best strategy is to cook most of your meals at home.
-At least until you’ve mastered your diet and know where you can order specially prepared meals with safe ingredients in your area, it’s best to avoid eating out as much as possible.
+When you’re avoiding certain foods, particularly foods like wheat and dairy that are so prevalent in our culture, the best strategy is to cook most of your meals at home — at least until you’ve mastered your diet and know where you can order specially prepared meals with safe ingredients in your area, it’s best to avoid eating out as much as possible.

 If you feel like you may be missing out on social gatherings, try hosting a family dinner at home and incorporate some delicious new recipes.
-That way, you can control what food you are eating while still enjoying time with friends and family.
+That way, you can control what foods you are eating while still enjoying time with friends and family.
 If you’re heading to a gathering at someone else’s home or at a restaurant, try eating beforehand, or pack a bagged lunch and explain that you are on a special diet for a time.
 Most people will understand and be gracious about your health needs.

 The good news is that there are so many delicious recipes that can inspire you to create some delicious home-cooked meals, while still avoiding the foods that cause reactions for you.
-You can order my new cookbook Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, which contains some of my own favorite recipes that are Hashimoto’s-friendly and are free of common food sensitivities.
+You can order my new cookbook, Hashimoto’s Food Pharmacology: Nutrition Protocols and Healing Recipes to Take Charge of Your Thyroid Health, which contains some of my own favorite recipes that are Hashimoto’s-friendly and are free of common food sensitivities.

 If you really don’t have time to cook, or just don’t like spending a lot of time in the kitchen, there are even some Paleo-friendly food services that allow you to customize your meal plans to your own food sensitivities.
 Paleo On the Go offers regular Paleo, ketogenic, and Autoimmune Paleo options, while Trifecta offers customizable Paleo and vegan options.

-Adopt a Paleo-style Diet
+Adopt a Paleo-Style Diet

 Though being on a Paleo diet isn’t required for healing from Hashimoto’s, and everyone’s diet is going to look a little bit different to suit their individual needs, I have found a Paleo-style diet to be helpful to a lot of people with thyroid issues.
 First, the Paleo diet eliminates the most common food sensitivities in Hashimoto’s: gluten, soy, and oftentimes, dairy.
-Second, it places an emphasis on quality protein, fruits and vegetables — all of which are healing foods.
+Second, it places an emphasis on quality protein, fruits, and vegetables — all of which are healing foods.

 There are so many resources to be found on eating a Paleo-style diet, which makes it easy to incorporate into your daily life.
 For more information on what eating Paleo looks like, you can take a look at this article on Paleo diets and Hashimoto’s, or this article that dives deeper into the Autoimmune Paleo diet.

 It can be easy to focus on the foods that you have to give up when you uncover your food sensitivities.
-I know first hand how hard it can be to give up some of your favorite foods.
+I know firsthand how hard it can be to give up some of your favorite foods.
 But, I’ve found it helps to place your focus on adding in nourishing foods that help your body to heal.
 When the food you are eating makes you feel great, it is much easier to give up the foods that made you feel so terrible!

-Some of the foods I always recommend for people with Hashimoto’s include green smoothies, bone broth, grass fed meats, fermented foods, gelatin, hot lemon water, beets, cruciferous vegetables, cilantro, fiber, green juices, berries, and turmeric.
-All of these foods have amazing healing qualities, and when you feel better, you will be encouraged to keep eating in a way that nurtures your body and keeps your Hashimoto’s symptoms at bay.
+Some of the foods I always recommend for people with Hashimoto’s include green smoothies, bone broth, grass-fed meats, fermented foods, gelatin, hot lemon water, beets, cruciferous vegetables, cilantro, fiber, green juices, berries, and turmeric.
+All of these foods have amazing healing qualities, and when you feel better, you will be encouraged to keep eating in a way that nurtures your body and keeps Hashimoto’s symptoms at bay.

-Can I Ever Eat Those Foods Again?
+Will I Ever Be Able to Eat My Favorite Foods Again?

 The concern that most people have when they start to eliminate foods from their diet is that they will never again be able to enjoy the foods that they love.
 Some of us will even avoid doing any type of food sensitivity testing because we’d rather be ignorant to the news that we can no longer eat our beloved grilled cheese sandwiches and ice cream cones!

 I’ve been there.
 I ate a whey protein/yogurt shake for breakfast, tuna melt bagels for lunch, and loved snacking on crackers, bread, cookies, donuts, and cottage cheese at every chance I got.
 I was an avid baker and always attacked the bread basket at restaurants.
 I loved fruit but was not a big fan of meat or vegetables, so I knew I was going to miss these foods.
-It took seeing my test results in black and white to make the change, and all of a sudden, something shifted in me.
-I went out to an all-you-can-eat big Polish buffet with Pierogi (made from dough and farmer’s cheese), kopytka (dumplings), kotlety (breaded pork tenderloins), and a smorgasbord of cookies and cakes… and said my goodbyes to the foods I had grown up with.

 The good news is that, after a period of elimination and gut healing, there are many foods that you will be able to add back into your diet.
 Depending on how many foods you are sensitive to and how damaged your gut is when you begin eliminating foods, the amount of time you’ll need to wait before reintroducing those foods will vary.
 Everyone starts from a different place, and your own timeline may be different than the next person’s.

-The turning point for me was when I began to incorporate nutrients, digestive enzymes and more healing foods like bone broth, green juices and green smoothies into my diet.
+The turning point for me was when I began to incorporate nutrients, digestive enzymes, and more healing foods like bone broth, green juices, and green smoothies into my diet.
 I began to feel and look better, and began to tolerate more foods.
 Continuing to nourish my body, while treating gut infections and toxins, allowed me to eventually incorporate more and more foods back into my diet, and I’ve now been able to reintroduce most foods I was once sensitive to!

 You will also want to make sure that your gut is healed by incorporating nourishing foods and addressing any gut infections that you may have.
 When you feel that your symptoms have abated, and you are ready to reintroduce some previously reactive foods, be sure to go slowly, introducing one food at a time to see how you feel.

-Though my body has healed to the point where I can tolerate all other foods I had previously eliminated, I still follow a gluten and dairy free diet.
+Though my body has healed to the point where I can tolerate all other foods I had previously eliminated, I still follow a gluten- and dairy-free diet.

 Similarly, dairy seems to be problematic for most people with Hashimoto’s, and I generally recommend that they continue to eliminate all dairy products from their diets.
 If you feel you’ve healed to a point where your gut can handle it, you can try adding in a small amount of dairy and note how you feel.